Partonic collinear structure by quantum computing

-PDFs are essentially nonperturbative quantities, thus can not be obtained from perturbative QCD calculations.
-Thanks to the QCD factorization theorem~\cite{Collins:1989gx}, PDFs can be extracted through global analysis of the experimental data.
-Extensive efforts have been devoted into this business, see for instance, CTEQ~\cite{Hou:2019efy}, MMHT~\cite{Harland-Lang:2014zoa}, NNPDF~\cite{Ball:2017nwa}, HERAPDF~\cite{Alekhin:2017kpj}, and JAM~\cite{Ethier:2017zbq,Barry:2018ort}.
-On the other hand, since PDFs are defined as real-time correlations of quark and gluon fields, evaluating them directly on Euclidean lattice QCD encounters intrinsic difficulties for a long time.
-To circumvent this problem, recently there have been several proposals to obtain PDFs out of the quantities that can be calculated directly by lattice simulations~\cite{Ji:2013dva, Ji:2014gla,Ma:2014jla, Ma:2017pxb,Radyushkin:2017cyf, Orginos:2017kos,Liang:2019frk,Chambers:2017dov,Sufian:2019bol,Izubuchi:2019lyk,Lin:2020ssv}.
-However a direct calculation of the PDFs by evaluating the real-time light-cone correlation is still inaccessible by foreseeable classic computations.
+PDFs are nonperturbative quantities.
+They cannot be obtained from perturbative QCD calculations.
+Thanks to the QCD factorization theorems~\cite{Collins:1989gx}, PDFs can be extracted through global analysis of the experimental data.
+Extensive efforts have been devoted to this method; see, for instance, CTEQ~\cite{Hou:2019efy}, MMHT~\cite{Harland-Lang:2014zoa}, NNPDF~\cite{NNPDF:2017mvq}, AMBP~\cite{Alekhin:2017kpj}, HERAPDF~\cite{H1:2015ubc}, and JAM~\cite{Ethier:2017zbq,Barry:2018ort}.
+On the other hand, since PDFs are defined as real-time correlators of quark and gluon fields, their direct evaluations in Euclidean lattice QCD have encountered intrinsic difficulties for a long time.
+To circumvent this problem, there have been several proposals to obtain PDFs out of quantities that can be calculated directly by lattice simulations~\cite{Ji:2013dva, Ji:2014gla,Ma:2014jla, Ma:2017pxb,Radyushkin:2017cyf, Orginos:2017kos,Liang:2019frk,Chambers:2017dov,Sufian:2019bol,Izubuchi:2019lyk,Lin:2020ssv,Musch:2011er,Detmold:2001jb,LHPC:2007blg,Alexandrou:2015qia,Alexandrou:2020sml}.
+However, a direct calculation of the PDFs by evaluating the real-time light-cone correlators is still inaccessible by foreseeable classical computations.